RENAULT Modus TCE 100

 How we calculate CO2, NOx and PM emissions

-The Next Green Car emissions calculator estimates total emissions of carbon dioxide (CO2), nitrogen oxides (NOx) and particulate (PM10).
-The calculator also provides a breakdown of total emissions according to direct (tailpipe emissions at point-of-use) and indirect emissions (emissions generated during fuel and vehicle production).
+The calculator estimates total emissions of carbon dioxide (CO2), nitrogen oxides (NOx) and particulates (PM10).
+The calculator also provides a breakdown of total emissions according to direct (tailpipe emissions) and indirect emissions (emissions generated during fuel and vehicle production).

-Indirect vehicle production emissions are estimated which represent the NOx, PMs, and CO2 emissions associated with the vehicle’s manufacture.
+Indirect vehicle production emissions are estimated which represent emissions associated with the vehicle’s manufacture.
 The approach is based on a per kg emissions for each vehicle type (petrol, diesel, electric, etc) which is then multiplied by the mass of the model selected.